mavvystudio/miniserver/README.md

 - Filename based api *(Inspired by Nextjs api routes)*.
 - File upload via multipart form supported, no need to install middlewares.
 - Mongoose supported out of the box, with utility functions.
+- Miscroservices integration with other miniservers. see [Miscroservice Example](/example/docker-example)

 ## Preview